sglusnevs/mod_header_whitelist/README.md

 ### Configuration

-This module supports the following parameters.
+This module supports the following parameters:

-#### HeadersClientWhitelist
+- HeadersClientWhitelist

 Space-separated list of client headers that are whitelisted (case-insensitive).